 Tips for making the most out of your student life.

-Below are some pointers on making the most of your life as a student in order to follow the career path you desire.
-Please think about them carefully.
+Below are some pointers on making the most out of your life as a student to follow the career path you desire.
+Please consider them carefully.

 (1) Be serious in pursuing your studies.